W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 ::: details Simplified
 Everyone has a pain limit.
 Everyone eventually recognizes there must be a better way.
-Then spiritual vision can be reäwakened.
+Then spiritual vision can be reawakened.
 :::

 {% if showCommentary %}